YANGJUNYAN0715/Computational-Process-Organization_lab1/README.md

 - 18.04.2022 - 1
   - Pass the workflow
 - 24.04.2022 - 2
-  - Modify the structure and update README.md
+  - Modify the structure
+  - Update README.md
 - 06.05.2022 - 3
-  - Add functions of concat and filter, use PBT tests and hypothesis tests
+  - Add functions of concat and filter
+  - Use PBT tests and hypothesis tests
 - 08.05.2022 - 4
-  - Add functions of empty and reduce, use PBT tests
+  - Add functions of empty and reduce
+  - Use PBT tests
 - 09.05.2022 - 5
   - Repair a mistake in function of concat
 - 14.05.2022 - 6
+  - Change function of filter into mutable
+  - Add function of findByValue
-  - Add docstrings for all functions and add type hints
+  - Add docstrings for all functions and type hints

 ## Design notes